18F/handbook/_pages/welcome-to-TTS/classes/olu.md

 [You can see a full list of all GSA mandatory employee and supervisor trainings on Insite.](https://insite.gsa.gov/employee-resources/training-and-development/mandatory-training)

-### Trainings offered by GSA

-GSA also offers [optional training classes](https://docs.google.com/spreadsheets/d/1_IofrlGEDxOt54XWSrw9S0RlJOrlVcZjOJlcqxzMOOI/edit?usp=sharing).
-These classes are open to all GSA employees on a first come, first served basis and most are virtual to make it accessible to everyone.

-This list is updated on a weekly basis.

 ## Help with OLU